Taxation is a personal matter and NASUWT cannot act on your behalf in this.

 Mark the top of your letter clearly with ‘REPAYMENT CLAIM’ so that HMRC prioritise it on receipt.

-You can write to HMRC using the tax office address of your current employer, or the postal address on the most recent correspondence you have from HMRC, for example, a recent Tax Code notice for 2024/25.
+You can write to HMRC using the tax office address of your current employer, or the postal address on the most recent correspondence you have from HMRC, for example, a tax code notice.

 If you do not have any recent documents or letters from HMRC, write to: